 R. Craigen studies orthogonal matrices and related objects in the field of Combinatorial Matrix Theory.
 K. Gunderson works in random graphs, percolation and extremal combinatorics.
 S. Kirkland works in matrix theory and graph theory, with particular interest in the theory and applications of nonnegative matrices, combinatorial matrix theory, and spectral graph theory.
 A. Prymak is interested in questions related to strongly regular graphs and their Euclidean representations.

 T. Kucera studies problems in model theory, in particular applications of model-theoretic techniques to problems in module theory and ring theory.

 S. Lui works in numerical analysis, in particular numerical PDEs and numerical linear algebra.
+A. Prymak works on questions related to discretization and foundations of certain numerical methods.
 R. M. Slevinsky works in numerical methods for singular integral equations.